fogio-org/vscode-jetbrains-product-icon-theme/README.md

 # JetBrains New UI Product Icon Theme for VS Code

+> **This is the preview version of the JetBrains New UI Product Icon Theme, used for early feedback and testing**

 The goal of the JetBrains New UI Product Icon Theme is to reduce visual clutter and give you more space for your code and thoughts.

 <p align="center">